 USS Leyte Gulf (CG 55) is an TICONDEROGA class AEGIS Guided Missile Cruiser home-ported in Norfolk VA.
 She was commissioned in Fort Lauderdale, FL in 1987.
 She served in the Persian Gulf for operation DESERT STORM.

-As part of New York City's "Fleet Week '93", a celebration honoring the U.S. sea services, the guided missile cruiser USS Leyte Gulf (CG 55) and the Russian guided missile destroyer Bezuderzhny conducted maneuvering and communication drills 80 miles southeast of New York for a three-hour exercise on June 1.
+As part of New York City's "Fleet Week '93", a celebration honoring the U.S. sea services, USS Leyte Gulf and the Russian guided missile destroyer Bezuderzhny conducted maneuvering and communication drills 80 miles southeast of New York for a three-hour exercise on June 1.
 The two ships communicated using radio, signal flags and flashing light while maneuvering in formation.
 The ships also practiced rescue at sea operations.
 The exercise was part of an ongoing professional exchange between the two navies.

 The Leyte Gulf deployed on September 19, 2001, as part of the Theodore Roosevelt Carrier Battle Group, to the Mediterranean, and "to points East" in support of Operation Enduring Freedom.
 The Roosevelt Carrier Battle Group transited the Suez Canal on October 13th and arrived in the Arabian Sea on October 15th, before returning home in April 2002.

 Following an extensive modernization in 2007 at BAE Systems Shipyard in Norfolk, Leyte Gulf in 2008 participated in many exercises off the coast of the United States and went to New York for Fleet week.